Ralim/IronOS/Documentation/DebugMenu.md

 # PD Debug menu

 On the Pinecil; if the iron is booted up while holding the front button (+); it will show an extra menu for inspecting USB-PD power adapters.
+A Usb-C PD power supply is required to access this menu, but any will do including some cell phones with usb-c ports.

 The menu navigates like the debug menu, where pressing (+) cycles through elements, and (-) will exit the menu.

-First page shows the PD negotiation stage number; which can be used for diagnosing if PD is not working.
+The first page shows the PD negotiation stage number; which can be used for diagnosing if PD is not working.
-After a few seconds or after PD negotiates (state above 5) it will show "No VBus" if the VBus mod is performed or "VBus" if the mod has not been done.

 Once negotiation is complete; the other screens will show the advertised readings for voltage and current of the proposals.

+A simple user modification to the PCB on early model V1 allows it to safely use DC24V by cutting a trace line to the Vbus which held it back to 21V.
+You can check whether your Pinecil V1 needs the update by using the PD debug menu.
+After a few seconds or after PD negotiates (state above 5) it will show [No VBus] if the VBus modification is performed correctly or not needed (i.e., late model V1) or it shows [VBus] if the mod has not been done and there is still a connection to the Vbus.

+The mod method is shown in the February 2022 Pine64 community [Updates](https://www.pine64.org/2022/02/15/february-update-chat-with-the-machine/).
+Early Pinecil V1 models required cutting a trace.
+Late model V1 made sometime in 2022 came with [No Vbus] already displayed, and no mod required.
+The V2 model released Aug.
+2, 2022 is completely overhauled PCB with 28V capable components and requires no mods.